Concussion Therapy Cherry Hill

 Mild concussions can cause immediate symptoms that last for only a few minutes up to 24 hours, while more severe injuries may cause symptoms that persist for several weeks or months after injury.
 If you experience any of these signs or symptoms after head injury: dizziness fogginess loss of memory balance problems persistent headache sensitivity to light nausea vomiting blurred vision numbness in arms weakness/tingling in extremities behavior changes (e.g., emotional)

-Things you can do to prevent concussions :
+Things you can do to protect against concussions :

 “You have brains in your head so use them!” – Dr. Seuss